Suggested HWB Experiences & Outcomes

 - Children could become ‘healthy buddies’ to their friends/parents eg, suggesting healthy alternatives when out doing the shopping, walking to school instead of taking the car, encouraging their parents to brush their teeth in the morning and at night.

 - Organise a Health Promotion Day/Week in the class/nursery where children can showcase to parents what they have been learning about in terms of healthy behaviours.
 Parents could take part in healthy food preparation activities and tooth brushing routines and find out ways in which they can continue these healthy behaviours at home.

 - EXA 0-14a / EXA 0-18a – Role-play/perform action songs about daily routines eg, getting washed/dressed.
 Set up a role-play corner eg, doctors, dentist, grocers shop etc to allow children to explore healthy choices and behaviours.

 - SOC 0-16a – Find out about people who can help us in the wider community to help them become healthy.

 - SOC 0-17a – Identify places in their community which can help them become more active/healthy eg, swingpark, leisure centre etc. Consider how and when they would use these facilities.

 - Annual Progression Planner ( Early Level)

 - Topic Specific Planners ( Early Level)

 - Greenspace.
-NHS Lanarkshire resource that is designed to help show all the different options to get outdoors and reap the benefits of nature.
+NHS Lanarkshire resource that is designed to help with different options for getting outdoors.